Orthogonal projections and incidence bounds in planes over prime order fields: Introduction

+Theorem \ref{AAincidence} is proved in the reverse direction: a projection-type expansion statement (Theorem \ref{2.4}) is a key input in its proof.

-To see how good this theorem is, we first compare it with a result of Steven and De Zeeuw \cite{frank} (Theorem \ref{th:productIncidenceBound}).
+To see how good this theorem is, we first compare it with a result of Stevens and De Zeeuw \cite{frank} (Theorem \ref{th:productIncidenceBound}).
 A direct computation shows that Theorem \ref{AAincidence} is better in the range